View the Ferry Safety Investigation Report

 At approximately the same time, the charter vessel John Cadman 3 was travelling from east to west on the northern side of the Transit Zone.
 When Rockfish 3 was in the vicinity of Walsh Bay, the master altered course to port and towards the vessels berth in Lavender Bay.

 This alteration of course resulted in Rockfish crossing the bow of John Cadman 3 in close quarters.
 The two vessels collided, with the Rockfish 3 becoming entangled on the bow of the larger vessel.
-The John Cadman 3 suffered minor damage to its bow.
-The Rockfish 3 suffered significant damage to its starboard hull and superstructure, the mast and associated rigging were also significantly damaged in the collision.

 No injuries were reported from the collision.